-Criteria Based Speed Limit (CBSL) assessment, and ii) the Risk Assessed Speed Limit (RASL) assessment which the engineer assessing must follow.
-This is then ratified by the 'responsible officer' and approved (or otherwise) by the Speed Management Committee. , Northern Territory International No information could be found Process for setting speed limits n/a New Zealand The Speed Management Guide ensures the process begins with a strategic, one-network based approach and then, by applying a series of techniques, drill down to identify where there is the greatest benefit in addressing misalignment between speed limits, current travel speeds and safe and appropriate travel speeds.
+Northern Territory Criteria Based Speed Limit (CBSL) assessment, and ii) the Risk Assessed Speed Limit (RASL) assessment which the engineer assessing must follow.
+This is then ratified by the 'responsible officer' and approved (or otherwise) by the Speed Management Committee.
+No information could be found n/a International Process for setting speed limits n/u New Zealand The Speed Management Guide ensures the process begins with a strategic, one-network based approach and then, by applying a series of techniques, drill down to identify where there is the greatest benefit in addressing misalignment between speed limits, current travel speeds and safe and appropriate travel speeds.
 The overarching aims are to achieve regionally and nationally consistent outcomes and to prioritise effort and available resources to achieve the highest benefit.
 A combination of Engineering (operating speed and road risk).
 There may be an element (through community consultation) of the Optimal Speed Limits approach also.
 UK Circular 01/2013 provides guidance to all local authorities on the setting of speed limits and the process to follow and considerations to be accounted for.
 The Circular draws an alignment with the Police, to ensure enforcement is considered within the process and provides a tool to assist with speed limit assessment process.
 A combination of Engineering (operating speed and road risk) and Expert System (speed limit appraisal tool).
 British Columbia, Canada The ITE Guidelines have been introduced to provide a consistent basis for the application of engineering principles to speed zoning.
 The summary of the guidelines notes a very engineering focused practiced using gathered data with no mention of community input or consultation.
 Both Engineering - road risk and operating speed.

 Tennessee, USA The TDOT Guidance on Setting Speed Limits, provides a consistent basis for the application of engineering principles to speed zoning.
 The guidelines note the requirement for an engineering study to be undertaken, always starting with the default speed limits and then analysing data for the justification to vary from this.
-The Guidelines are focused on using gathered data to inform an engineering study, with no mention of community input or Both Engineering - road risk and operating speed.
-0 0 1
+Both Engineering - road risk and operating speed.
+Tennessee, USA guidelines note the requirement for an engineering study to be undertaken, always starting with the default speed limits and 0 0 using gathered data to inform an engineering study, with no mention of community input or consultation.

-Appendix C Surveys City of Vincent Resident
+Appendix C City of Vincent Resident Surveys